ART

 UPCOMING SOLO EXHIBITIONS:

-I Don't Want to Die, Curated by Dikeou Collection director Hayley Richardson, Denver, CO (Spring 2026)
+I Don't Want to Die, Curated by Dikeou Collection director Hayley Richardson (details forthcoming)

 Radish Row, Surface Gallery, Colorado Springs, CO (Mar.
 6 - April 3, 2026)